 The Commission has a strong commitment to promote, support and encourage safety and quality in the provision of mental health services.
 In 2011, the Mental Health Team was established to ensure a greater integrated focus across existing Commission programs.

-The mental health team works with colleagues across the range of Commission programs including: National Standards and Accreditation, Recognition and Response to Clinical Deterioration, and Medication Safety.
+The mental health team works with colleagues across the range of Commission programs including National Standards, Recognition and Response to Clinical Deterioration and Medication Safety.

 Key initiatives the mental health team are involved in include:

-The Commission has developed an Accreditation Workbook for Mental Health Services which maps the National Safety and Quality Health Service Standards with the National Standards for Mental Health Services.
+The Commission developed an Accreditation Workbook for Mental Health Services which maps version 1 of the National Safety and Quality Health Service Standards with the National Standards for Mental Health Services.

-The Commission has undertaken a Scoping Study in collaboration with the National Mental Health Commission on the implementation of both the National Safety and Quality Health Service Standards and the National Standards for Mental Health Services.
+The Commission undertook a Scoping Study in collaboration with the National Mental Health Commission on the implementation of both the National Safety and Quality Health Service Standards and the National Standards for Mental Health Services.

 The Commission has also produced resources to support mental health services in recognising and responding to physiological deterioration in acute mental health settings.